dda-oo/dda-oo/README.md

 Driven by Kantian reason and Foucauldian critique of power structures, aiming to leverage data for a more equitable future.

-When I'm not mining data, I'm exploring the cosmos with my furry co-pilot, LiLi, as my navigator! 🐶
+When I'm not mining data, I'm exploring the cosmos with my furry co-pilot, as my navigator! 🐶

 ## 📚 Recent Projects:
 - [Small-Cap Scout Backend](https://github.com/cnance09/Small-Cap-Scout) A financial data analysis and prediction platform